-The air is getting a pleasant chill and you have a succulent brisket blend burger in one hand and a crisp Bobcat Pilsner beer in the other.
-You’re sitting outdoors under a spacious, lit white tent, making the most of this gorgeous weather before the snow comes in the next couple of months.
+The air is getting a pleasant chill and you have a succulent chicken bruschetta and a cold craft beer in front of you.
+You’re sitting outdoors with the mountains and Thirteenth Lake in the distance, making the most of this gorgeous weather before the snow comes in the next couple of months.

 Pro tip: If you’re arriving during a weekday you won’t even need to take the full day off work.
 Put in some hours during the morning and early afternoon, and you’ll be taking in the sights at this mountaintop resort before the sun goes down.

 Awake feeling refreshed regardless of which lodging option you go for.
 If you opt for a Log House Balcony Room you can see stunning views of Thirteenth Lake; all bathrooms in the Log House have been recently renovated, and all rooms offer a rustic, comfortable feel.

 Guided hikes are offered at no cost to guests on Saturdays and Sundays through September that start at 10 am and include a visit to historic Hooper Mine.
 Opt for the three-hour hike that goes on past the mine to William Blake Pond, or choose a one-hour hike option; both are rated as easy.
 If you’re visiting in September the leaves should be turning color creating amazing views.
 Coming in October?
 You can still enjoy picturesque colors.

 And yes, breakfast is included for guests who stay overnight at Garnet Hill.
 Start the day off right with a delicious breakfast in the Log House Restaurant and fuel up for your day’s adventures.